Can Dogs Have THC? | Understanding The Risks

 Risks of THC Overdose in Dogs

 Dogs have a higher concentration of cannabinoid receptors compared to humans, making them more sensitive to THC's effects.
-When exposed to THC, dogs can experience marijuana intoxication, which poses serious health risks such as vomiting, lethargy, loss of coordination, and even seizures.
+When exposed to THC, dogs can experience marijuana intoxication, which poses risks such as vomiting, lethargy, loss of coordination, and even seizures.

 Accidental Ingestion: How to Prevent THC Poisoning in Dogs